jcgregorio/blog/_posts/2019-01-25-a-thing-that-happened.md

 what?

-Needless to say, the full eight days I spent in the hospital are a little fuzzy, and I might not be an accurate witness.
+Needless to say, the full eight days I spent in the hospital are a little fuzzy, and I might not be an reliable witness.

 Over the eight days I had get to past certain milestones, such as peeing on my own.
 I never realized how happy you could make a nurse by peeing, which